Gervase House has had a varied history and traces its origins back to Worth’s very beginnings as a senior school, first forming up in September 1960.

 The accommodation is a mix of old and new.
 There will be 10-12 boys in each year group and Years 9-11 will live in share 2-4 to a room while Year 12-13 will have their own rooms.
 Years 11-13 will study in their rooms during prep and study periods and all their rooms have internet access.
 Years 9-10 will do prep in a separate study room and in House they will be able to access the internet via the common room wi-fi.

 We have a very strong House team.
-The Housemaster, Mr Giles Watson, is ably supported by Deputy Housemaster, Mr Jon Bindloss, and our Boarding Tutor, Mr Richard Phillips.
+The new Housemaster for 2017-18 is Mr Alick Macleod, who returns to Worth after a year working abroad.
+Mr Macleod also teaches Geography and coaches sport.
+The Gervase team also includes Deputy Housemaster, Mr Jon Bindloss, and our Boarding Tutor, Mr Richard Phillips.
 We are very fortunate to have Mrs Janine Forbes-Kiely as Matron.

 Our Patron is Blessed George Gervase, a Sussex born Benedictine monk and priest who was martyred at Tyburn in 1608.